Average Reading Time: 4 minutes, 29 seconds

-While nature offers a cornucopia of foods with its spring and summer harvest to boost immunity for the coming winter woes, according to Ayurveda there is one herb that is harvested each spring and summer that folks depended on to create the intestinal environment for great digestion and healthy immunity.
+While nature offers a cornucopia of foods with its spring and summer harvest to boost immunity, according to Ayurveda there is one herb that is harvested each spring and summer that folks depended on to create the intestinal environment for great digestion and healthy immunity.

 This herb was so successful that the local folks actually called it the village pharmacy because of its ability to support so many organs and organ systems of the body.
 Interestingly, when you investigate the mechanism for all these benefits, this herb each spring and summer prepares the environment of the gut to support healthy intestinal flora and the optimal function of the intestinal skin, villi and lymph.
 It is here that researchers believe lies 80% of the body’s immunity.